MulhamNob9919/Tier-Chart-Code/README.md

 ### Documentation

 !!
-Warning: it is possible that this is not the original idea and someone have done published it in an article or a post somewhere in the internet. this idea is entirely made up after 4 cups of coffee and 5am shower thoughts.
+Warning: it is possible that this is not the original idea and someone have done published it in an article or a post somewhere in the internet. this idea is entirely made up after 4 cups of coffe and 5am shower thoughts

 Its an easy but undetectable way to hide message, might take some time for someone to decode it as it as it is an unfamiliar way.